HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 If we're more interested in the precise 3D volume and shape, then confocal fluorescence microscopy would be a better fit.
 We'd have to be careful with how often we wanted to image the cells vs the speed of acquisition though.

+As we are using live cell imaging, we have to carefully consider how often we need to take an image to answer our research question.
+For example, if we want to track the rapid movement and divisions of individual nuclei, then we will need to image quickly, with a small time interval between each image.
+Alternatively, if we only need to measure overall changes in mean nucleus number/size/shape (without exactly tracking every nucleus) then we can allow much longer time intervals between each image.
+For rapid imaging, it may be necessary to use a microscope specialised for high speed (such as a spinning disc confocal), otherwise slower methods (such as a standard laser scanning confocal) can also work very well.

 Super-resolution options wouldn't be required here.
-Cell nuclei can be easily visualised with standard widefield and confocal approaches.
+Cell nuclei can be easily visualised with standard widefield and confocal approaches, as they have a large diameter of around 5-20 micrometre (depending on cell type).
+This is well above the classic 'diffraction limit' of around 200nm that we discussed in the [super-resolution section](#super-resolution).
 There's no need to introduce any extra complexity, as our research question doesn't require that level of resolution.

 :::::::::::::::::::::::::::::::::